halfward/UrbanVein/articles/intro.md

         <p>
             <b>A Three-Semester Support</b>
             <br><br>
+            I'm <a href="https://halfward.github.io/haoLee/">Hao Lee</a>, a licensed Taiwanese architect, artist, translator, film enthusiast, and heavy gamer.
 NYC Building Materials is a project I developed during my <a href="https://www.arch.columbia.edu/programs/15-m-s-computational-design-practices">Master of Science in Computational Design Practices (M.S.CDP)</a> at Columbia University’s Graduate School of Architecture, Planning, and Preservation (GSAPP).
 The CDP program is structured around a three-semester core course—Colloquium I, II, and III—which serves as the foundation for developing a capstone project throughout the program.
             <br>
             Over the course of three semesters, I shaped NYC Building Materials from concept to execution.
 In the first semester, I focused on defining the project's core ideas, while the second and third semesters were dedicated to implementation and refinement.
 With this structure in mind, I intentionally selected electives that would support and enhance the project.
             <br>